-The programme brings together leading experts from the UK, US and Europe to discuss key issues in planning, conducting and managing investigations in their jurisdictions.
+The Investigations Virtual Conference, took place from Tuesday, 14 September – Monday, 27 September and on Monday, 4 October 2021, co-organised by 11KBW and CM Murray LLP.
+The programme brought together leading experts from the UK, US and Europe to discuss key issues in planning, conducting and managing investigations in their jurisdictions.

 Please join us for this conference of knowledge sharing and networking in this crucial area for multinational businesses, senior executives and partners.
 The conference is aimed at HR professionals, in-house counsel, private practice lawyers, and other professional advisers in this area.
 Please see below for registration and a summary of current speakers and panel topics.